code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-04-13-spring-kafka-boot-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

 Using Spring Boot's autoconfiguration we were able to setup a `Sender` and `Receiver` using only a couple of lines of code.
-Hopefully this example will kick-start your Spring Kafka development.
+Hopefully, this example will kick-start your Spring Kafka development.

 Feel free to leave a comment in case something was not clear or just to let me know if everything worked.